 The trick is to recognize the physical and emotional reactions quickly—the racing heartbeat, feeling of panic, etc.—and then stop.
 Just stop for a moment to take at least one long breath.
 Ideally, take two or three slow breaths.
 Taking deep breaths induces a calming effect by reducing the heart rate and blood pressure.
 It counteracts tachypsychia, brings us mindfully to the present and allows our thinking brain and emotional brain to communicate more clearly and work better together.

-For more ways to master emotions, try the Siberian North Railroad practice on page 116 of Search Inside Yourself.
+For more ways to master emotions, try the Siberian North Railroad practice.